What Is an ISIC Code? (ISIC Rev. 5) | International Industry Classification

 PEducationSchooling and training

-QHuman health and social work activitiesMedical services; residential care; social work
+QHuman health and social work activitiesMedical services, residential care, social work

 RArts, entertainment and recreationCultural activities, sports, recreation

-SOther service activitiesMembership orgs, repair, personal services
+SOther service activitiesMembership organizations, repair, personal services

 TActivities of households as employers; undifferentiated goods- and services-producing activities of householdsHousehold employment and own-use production